alteryx/predict-restaurant-rating/README.md

-# Predicting the rating given to a restaurant based solely on the given review text and title using NLP custom primitives.
+# Predicting the rating a reviewer will give a restaurant using Featuretools and the nlp-primitives library

 <a style="margin:30px" href="https://www.featuretools.com">
     <img width=50% src="https://www.featuretools.com/wp-content/uploads/2017/12/FeatureLabs-Logo-Tangerine-800.png" alt="Featuretools" />
 </a>

-**As customers visit places such as restaurants, they will oftentimes leave a review of some sort.
-Using data from TripAdvisor, we investigate how this textual, unstructured data can be used to predict the overall thoughts of the customer on that restuarant or other place, represented in a star rating.**
+**When customers visit restaurants, they will oftentimes leave a review of some sort.
+Using data from TripAdvisor, we investigate how this text data can be used to predict the overall thoughts of the customer on that restuarant represented in a star rating.**

-In this tutorial, we show how [Featuretools](https://www.featuretools.com) can be used to create custom Natural Language Processing features to then be used in feature engingeering to train an accurate machine learning model to predict the customer's rating based on the text of their review.
+In this tutorial, we show how [Featuretools](https://www.featuretools.com) can be used alongside the [nlp-primitives](https://github.com/FeatureLabs/nlp_primitives) library to train an accurate machine learning model that can predict a customer's rating of a restaurant based on the text of their review and some information about the restaurant.

-*Note: If you are running this notebook yourself, refer to the read me on Github for instructions to download the Instacart dataset*

 ## Highlights